-In this post: Best online menu for restaurants, restaurant goal, search engine optimization, SEO, your restaurant website, location is key, listings on Google My Business, Yelp, TripAdvisor, travel review sites, social media, insights study, travel review website study, Single Platform, questionable sales tactics, distribution channels, your restaurant website.
+In this post: best online menu for restaurants, restaurant goal, search engine optimization, SEO, your restaurant website, location is key, listings on Google My Business, Yelp, TripAdvisor, travel review sites, social media, insights study, travel review website study, Single Platform, questionable sales tactics, distribution channels, your restaurant website.

 What’s the best online menu for a restaurant?
 To answer that question, we need to stand back and take a larger look.
 The ultimate goal should be that YOUR restaurant website achieves the #1 spot in internet search results.
-An accurate listing on Google My Business, along with free listings on Yelp and TripAdvisor, are vital, too.
+An accurate listing on Google My Business, along with free listings on Yelp and TripAdvisor, is vital, too.
 If your website’s search engine optimization (SEO) is working, the results should display as follows:

 - Your restaurant website

 - Your Google My Business listing

 - Your TripAdvisor listing

 With items #2, 3 and 4, claim your listing and check to make sure content is accurate.

 It’s safe to say that most online searches for restaurants and bars are location-based.
 From there, consumers further narrow their dining decision based on menu options.
 Dietary restrictions and party size, especially, come into play at this stage.

 It’s critically important that your website showcase your food and drink menu(s).
 Menus are key influencers in the consumer decision-making process.
 It’s highly likely that your website’s (menu) content can be easily updated.
 All that should be needed is admin access and a little training.
 Then you’ll only ever need to keep one set of menus updated.